Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-\begin{lemma} Given a training sample $e$ in which each qubit may be error free or has bit flip error only, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:gauge}, in $\mathcal{O}(N \cdot d^2 \cdot 2^{d^2/2})$, where $d$ is the distance of the code and $N$ is the number of training samples. \end{lemma}

-\begin{proof} From Lemma \ref{lemma1} total possible combinations of the $X$ gauge operators is $2^{\frac{d^2-1}{2}}$.
-Each of line number 2, 5, and 6 of Algorithm \ref{alg:gauge}, requires bitwise operation over the length of the error string which is $d^2$.
+\begin{lemma} Given a training sample $e$ in which each qubit may be either error-free or have bit flip error only, Algorithm \ref{alg:gauge} computes its corresponding gauge equivalent class representative $e_{min} \equiv e$ in $\mathcal{O}(N \cdot d^2 \cdot 2^{d^2/2})$ time, where $d$ is the distance of the code and $N$ is the number of training samples. \end{lemma} Proof: For a distance $d$ heavy hexagonal code, the total number of data qubits is $d^2$ and the number of $X$ gauge generators is $\frac{d^2-1}{2}$.
+Therefore, the total possible combinations of the $X$ gauge operators is $2^{\frac{d^2-1}{2}}$.Each of the line numbers 2, 5, and 6 of Algorithm \ref{alg:gauge} requires $d^2$ bitwise operation over the length of an error string.